 their college years.
 In fact, according to a 2014 Lifeway

-As for Christianity it can be truly said, never has so much been promised and so little
+Thus for Christianity it can be truly said: never has so much been promised and so little

 delivered.
 Christianity, of course, has a plethora of variations, but